Acktarius/conceal-assistant/README.md

 nodemon server.js
 ```

-or use the bat file provided in release,
+or use the ccx-assistant.bat file provided,
 you'll have to edit it with correct path to Conceal Assistant,
 and run it with a right click **Run as administrator**
+(you can use cham.ico to identify it on your desktop)

 ## Recently added feature :
 - [x] Windows compatibility